 Double rooms from £1188.42 (€1,350), including tax at 10 per cent.
 Please note the hotel charges an additional local city tax of €2.53 per person per night on check-out.

-Rates usually include a Continental breakfast, transfers to and from the altiport, and a shuttle service to the slopes.
+Rates include a Continental breakfast, transfers to and from the airport, and a shuttle service to the slopes.

 The residences close in the middle of April and reopen in early December every year.

 At the hotel

 Spa, gym, concierge, free WiFi throughout.
-In rooms: TV, iPad, minibar, free bottled water, the Organic Pharmacy bath products and a kitchen (with an oven, microwave, dishwasher, washing machine, sink and tea and coffee kit).
+In rooms: TV, iPad, free bottled water, Oliofora bath products, complimentary towels, and a kitchen (with an oven, microwave, dishwasher, washing machine, sink and tea and coffee kit).

 Our favourite rooms

-Each apartment has its advantages, opt for an Alp-edge one if you want mountain vistas, and if you're staying on a budget choose a courtyard-facing apartment.
-Bigger groups should stake out one of the four- or five-bedroom residences, most of which have terraces with hanging-pod chairs.
-In the five-bedroom, you'll even find a cinema room and snowy surrounds.
+Each apartment has its advantages, opt for an Alp-edge one if you want mountain vistas, or an inward-facing apartment if you're looking for something a little more private.
+Bigger groups should stake out one of the four- or five-bedroom residences, most of which have terraces with hanging-pod chairs, cinema rooms and private hammams.

 There’s a heated family-friendly indoor pool at the spa with added outdoor Jacuzzi.

-The Six Senses spa has five treatment rooms, a sauna, steam room, indoor swimming pool, outdoor hot tub, relaxation area and juice bar, as well as a studio for gym classes.
-The Organic Pharmacy products are used in rituals like holistic massage, gene-therapy facials and muscle detoxifying wraps.
+The Six Senses spa has five treatment rooms, a sauna, steam room, indoor swimming pool, outdoor hot tub, Kneipp path, relaxation area and juice bar, as well as a studio for gym classes.
 Treatments can be taken in your apartment on request.

 The Savoie slopes are right outside – you’ll need your salopettes, ski jackets (bonus points for Moncler), goggles and thermals.
 If you forget anything, don't worry as the Residence has an on-site ski shop with a tailored service.

 Most of the communal areas are accessible by lift, and there are some apartments that are suitable for wheelchair users.

 All ages are welcome.
 Extra beds and baby cots can be added to apartments, and there are multi-room apartments available.
 Babysitting can be arranged with a day’s notice; the concierge will confirm the price when you book.